Loading...

 You'll also explore innovative topics like digital marketing and big data.
 Additionally, many programs allow you to apply your skills through a hands-on marketing project or marketing internship.

-The best MBA Marketing programs are found in the US, at Stanford Graduate School of Business, Michigan Ross School of Business, and UCLA Anderson.
+The best MBA Marketing programs in the world are found at Stanford Graduate School of Business, USC Marshall School of Business, and HEC Paris.

 The benefit of a marketing specialization is that it can be applied across all industries, so you're not restricted in industry choice when you graduate.